 Health Insurance for Families and Pregnant Women (RIte Care/RIte Share and Affordable Coverage Through Health Source RI)

 Pregnant women, children and young adults (under age 19) and parents/caretaker relatives are eligible for comprehensive medical and dental coverage through the Medicaid program.
 For medical coverage, families/individuals are enrolled in either RIte Care or RIte Share depending on whether there is access to employer sponsored health insurance coverage.
-For dental coverage, children born after May 1, 2000 are enrolled in RIte Smiles, a managed care program.
-Older children and adults use their Medicaid card to access dental care.
+For dental coverage, children are enrolled in RIte Smiles, a managed care program.
+Adults use their Medicaid card to access dental care.

-RIte Care: Recipients enroll in one of 2 managed care plans: Neighborhood Health Plan of Rhode Island or United Health Care of New England.
+RIte Care: Recipients enroll in one of 3 managed care plans: Neighborhood Health Plan of Rhode Island, United Health Care of New England or Tufts Health Plan.
 There is no cost for enrollment.

 RIte Share: Pregnant women and families in which an individual can enroll in health insurance at their job are required to enroll in that coverage if the state determines that the insurance meets certain standards.
 The state pays the employee’s share of the cost (minus a required co-payment if income is above 150% FPL).
 Recipients also receive a Medicaid card to cover costs and services not provided through the employer’s plan (e.g., transportation, interpreter services).

-- Parents (or caretaker relatives) living with a child(ren) under age 18 (or 18 and will complete high school before turning 19) with income less than 138% FPL.
+- Parents (or caretaker relatives) living with a child(ren) under age 18 (or 18 and will complete high school before turning 19) with income less than 141% FPL.
 Parent/caretaker relative must be a citizen or eligible immigrant.
-Eligible immigrant includes refugee, granted asylum and lawful permanent resident.
+Eligible immigrant includes refugee, granted asylum and lawful permanent resident (LPR).
 An adult LPR must be in status for 5 years before he/she is eligible for RIte Care/RIte Share.
+There is no waiting period for refugees and asylees.
 Lawfully present immigrants who are not eligible for RIte Care/RIte Share can purchase coverage through HealthSource RI.

 - Pregnant women with income less than 258% FPL.
 All pregnant women are eligible for RIte Care/RIte Share regardless of status (including women who are “undocumented”).

 There is no resource test for RIte Care/RIte Share.
-Income (tax-based modified adjusted gross income) must be within the applicable limit for a child, parent or pregnant women.
-For families with income below 138% FPL, parents and children may all be for Rite Care/RIte Share eligible.
-If income is above 138% FPL and below 266% FPL, children may be eligible for RIte Care and parents may be eligible for federal tax credits to help them purchase coverage through HealthSource RI.
+Income must be within the applicable limit for a child, parent or pregnant women.
+For families with income below 141% FPL, parents and children may all be RIte Care/RIte Share eligible.
+If income is above 141% FPL and below 266% FPL, children may be eligible for RIte Care and parents may be eligible for federal tax credits to help them purchase coverage through HealthSource RI.
 Parents with income below 175% FPL whose children are enrolled in RIte Care/RIte Share can also receive a state payment to help pay for insurance.
-Payment is based on income and family size, click here for details.
+Payment is based on income and family size, visit our HealthSource RI Guide Page.

 How to Apply

-*Families and pregnant women can enroll in RIte Care/RIte Share at any time.
+*Families and pregnant women can enroll in RIte Care/RIte Share at any time (usually November-January).
 There is a limited period to enroll in a commercial plan through HSRI.
-People can enroll outside of the open-enrollment period under certain circumstances including: loss of job-based health insurance, significant change in income, moving to a new state.
+People can enroll outside of this open enrollment period under certain circumstances including: loss of job-based health insurance, a significant change in income, moving to a new state.

-A decision on a RIte Care/RIte Share application should be made within 30 days.
+A decision on a RIte Care/RIte Share application should be made within 30 days and the applicant receives written notification.

-Families and pregnant women denied RIte Care/RIte Share can request a hearing within 30 days of the date of the notice.
+Families and pregnant women denied RIte Care/RIte Share or notified that benefits will stop can request a hearing within 35 days of the date on the notice.

 |Family Size*||Parent Eligibility